Precision reconstruction of rational CFT from exact fixed point tensor network: Introduction

-\textit{Introduction} --- In the past two decades, the novel concept of entanglement renormalization\cite{VidalER, Gu08, Vidal09a, Vidal09b, Gu09} has been developed to study critical systems.
-In particular, computationally efficient algorithms has been proposed based on tensor network techniques, such as various schemes of tensor network renormalization (TNR) \cite{Levin,Gu08,Gu09,Xie, HOTRG, VidalTNR, Yang}.
-Although different in detailed implementation, all these algorithms essentially combine tensors inside a small patch recursively until an (approximately) fixed-point(FP) tensor is reached.
-It is found that even with a moderate size of bond dimensions kept in the coarse graining procedure, there are lots of important information such as central charge, scaling dimensions and operator product expnasion(OPE) coefficient of conformal field theory(CFT) can be read off from the FP tensors\cite{Gu09,Yang}.
-Despite the huge successes in numerically extracting conformal data through tensor network simulations, constructing FP tensors analytically for critical systems remains a significant challenge.
-While progress has been made in understanding the components of FP tensors associated with primary fields\cite{GuFP,UedaFP}, generalizing these constructions for descendant fields remains unclear.
+In the past two decades, the novel concept of entanglement renormalization \cite{VidalER, Gu08, Vidal09a, Vidal09b, Gu09, PhysRevLett.102.180406} has been developed to study critical systems.
+In particular, computationally efficient algorithms has been proposed based on tensor network techniques, such as various schemes of tensor network renormalization (TNR) \cite{Levin,Gu08,Gu09,Xie, HOTRG, VidalTNR, Yang, PhysRevB.95.045117}.
+It is found that even with a moderate size of bond dimensions kept in the coarse graining procedure, there are lots of important information such as central charge, scaling dimensions and operator product expansion (OPE) coefficient of conformal field theory (CFT) can be read off from the fixed point (FP) tensors, which are approximate fixed points of the TNR algorithms \cite{Gu09,Yang}.
+Furthermore, TNR algorithms have been applied to study CFT topological defects \cite{PhysRevB.94.115125} and conformal boundaries \cite{PhysRevB.100.035449, PhysRevB.82.161107}.

+Despite the huge successes in numerically extracting conformal data through tensor network simulations, the analytical construction of FP tensors for critical systems remains a significant challenge.
+While progress has been made in understanding the components of FP tensors associated with primary fields \cite{PhysRevResearch.4.023159,UedaFP}, generalizing these constructions for descendant fields remains unclear.
+On the other hand, the recently proposed holographic picture and generalized symmetry description \cite{Ji:2019jhk, Kong:2020cie, catc} for CFT suggest that the complete algebraic structure of FP tensors might provide us an alternative way to understand CFT.
+It suggests that fundamentally a continuous field theory admits a rigorous discrete formulation, and such a novel formulation is a revolution in modern physics with far-reaching consequences, such as systematically simulating interacting field theories numerically, which is otherwise very difficult and uncontrolled.